 Emergency and After Hours Calls

 We provide 24-hour care with telephone availability during evenings and weekends.
 A doctor is on-call at all times.
 We urge you to call us before going to an emergency room.
-After-hours and on weekends if you call our practice you will be connected with an answering service.
+After-hours and on weekends if you call us you will be connected with an answering service.
 The service will contact the doctor on-call who will call you back.
 It is important that you keep your line free so that the doctor can reach you easily.
 If you have not been contacted within a 20-minute timeframe, please feel free to call back.
 The doctor on-call may not be your usual doctor, so be prepared to answer some health history questions.
 The doctor will advise you about your care options.
 If you or someone under your care is experiencing a life-threatening emergency, call 911 or go to the nearest emergency room.
 When you have received care outside of WMed Health, please obtain copies of all tests results and contact your doctor as soon as possible to determine the next steps in your care.

 When to Use the ER